cabal-club/cable-core.js/indexes-sketching.md

         !state!<channel>!nick!<pubkey> -> <hash>
         !state!<channel>!topic -> <hash>

-Using the request's channel name. the query range should regardless of the public keys portion of the view key, which are only part of the key to provide unique records that point to the
+using the request's channel name.
+The query range should operate regardless of the public key portion of view key, which are only part of the key to provide unique records that point to the entry.

 #### Answer a _historic_ channel state request (`msg_type = 5`)
 A historic channel state request is a request that sets `historic = 1`.